brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 10 bht.md

 # Ephesians 1:10 Commentary Help Text

 ## BHT:
-In the grand plan of salvation, encompassing the Gospel times, God's purpose is to gather and reconcile all creation in Christ.
-From the foundation of the world, the divine plan stretches to unite heaven and earth under one harmonious kingdom.
-Through Christ, all things are brought back to their proper condition, in perfect unity with God.
-Human presumption should submit to God's providence in understanding the succession of events.
-By gathering all things in His body, Christ establishes actual harmony between heaven and earth, uniting angels and men in the Lord.
+In the fullness of time, God initiated a dispensation characterized by the completion of various epochs and the manifestation of His abundant grace.
+This divine plan sought to gather and reconcile all things in Christ, bringing unity and harmony throughout the heavens and the earth.
+Through Christ's redemptive work, all creations, including angels and humans, are brought together under His headship, establishing a restored and united kingdom.
+It is important for us to recognize and respect God's timing and providence, trusting that His plan unfolds perfectly according to His wisdom and purposes.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: